dortania/OpenCore-Install-Guide/AMD-config.md

 **Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
 Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc.

-**Emulate**: Needed for spoofing unsupported CPUs like Pentiums and Celerons
+**Emulate**: Needed for spoofing unsupported CPUs like Pentiums and Celerons(AMD CPUs don't require this)

 * CpuidMask: When set to Zero, original CPU bit will be used `<Clover_FCPUID_Extended_to_4_bytes_Swapped_Bytes> | 00 00 00 00 | 00 00 00 00 | 00 00 00 00`